txomon/tuenti-downloader/README.rst

 This is a really easy to use tool, just python setup.py install it, be sure to have your user and password and execute it like `td user_email user_password`

+TODO
+====

+If you want to contribute, there are some ideas on the TODO file

 Disclaimer
 ==========